 Unintentional Period Piece: Zig-zagged.
 While it's obvious that the show had elements that either were no longer seen in society (or were seen in a considerably lessened occurrence) or some viewers had never heard of, such as records, VCRs, the lack of any video game consoles, children spending most of their time outside and even Patric Caird's brilliant score for the show has a 50s/60s-ish vibe to it, the actual time frame of the show was intentionally left ambiguous.
 This way, viewers of all generations can enjoy it without being alienated by any overt and outdated references they may not get.

 An episode called "Special Ed" was slated to air, but was scrapped for being "too real."
 No one knows what Antonucci means by that, but that won't stop fans from guessing.
 Rumors state it was going to be A Day in the Limelight for Ed. note Although "special ed" is short for "special education" which is, not exclusive to, but most commonly associated with kids who suffer mental retardation.
 For those curious, those with with focus or emotional issues — such as attention deficit disorder or Aspergers' syndrome — can also end up in special education.
 The episode was however before season 5 so it's unknown if the "it's about Ed being in special education" concept is accurate or if they just used a Punny Name for the title.

-There are three four other unmade episodes that are known: 'A Room and a Ed' in which Sarah and Jimmy evict Ed out while Ed and Sarah's parents are away so Sarah can have the house to herself, causing Eddy to swing into action, completely fed up with Sarah's brattiness.
+There are four other unmade episodes that are known: 'A Room and a Ed' in which Sarah and Jimmy evict Ed out while Ed and Sarah's parents are away so Sarah can have the house to herself, causing Eddy to swing into action, completely fed up with Sarah's brattiness.
 'Luck be an Ed Tonight' in which Ed's horoscope tells him he'll have a lucky day, which leads Eddy to milk it for all it's worth.
 'The Amazing Ed' a talent show episode, little is known beyond that.
 And an unnamed episode in which Eddy attempts to start his own religion, canned by Cartoon Network because they knew it would have sparked a huge controversy.